MicrosoftDocs/ATADocs/ATPDocs/configure-event-collection.md

   - ComputerName = the source host name
   - Message = the original event text from the Windows event
 - The Message Key and value MUST be last.
-- The order is not important for the key=value pairs.
+- The order isn't important for the key=value pairs.

 ### QRadar

 QRadar enables event collection via an agent.
 If the data is gathered using an agent, the time format is gathered without millisecond data.
-Because [!INCLUDE [Product short](includes/product-short.md)] necessitates millisecond data, it is necessary to set QRadar to use agentless Windows event collection.
+Because [!INCLUDE [Product short](includes/product-short.md)] needs millisecond data, it's necessary to set QRadar to use agentless Windows event collection.
 For more information, see [https://www-01.ibm.com/support/docview.wss?uid=swg21700170](https://www-01.ibm.com/support/docview.wss?uid=swg21700170 "QRadar: Agentless Windows Events Collection using the MSRPC Protocol").

 ```text
 <13>Feb 11 00:00:00 %IPADDRESS% AgentDevice=WindowsLog AgentLogFile=Security Source=Microsoft-Windows-Security-Auditing Computer=%FQDN% User= Domain= EventID=4776 EventIDCode=4776 EventType=8 EventCategory=14336 RecordNumber=1961417 TimeGenerated=1456144380009 TimeWritten=1456144380009 Message=The computer attempted to validate the credentials for an account.
 Authentication Package: MICROSOFT_AUTHENTICATION_PACKAGE_V1_0 Logon Account: Administrator Source Workstation: HOSTNAME Error Code: 0x0